-Since ages, various religions across the world have propagated the idea of hell and heaven.
+For ages, various religions across the world have propagated the idea of hell and heaven.
 The psychology behind such thinking is that humans are motivated by either pain or pleasure.
 The fear of pain and greed for pleasure allows for easy manipulation and control.

-We are often told that God will punish us for our evil deeds and loved for good ones.
+We are often told that God will punish us for our evil deeds and love for good ones.
 It seems as if God is the supreme judge sitting out there in heaven, keeping a tab on each of us on this planet.

 Therefore, from a very early age, our minds are conditioned to think in a particular way about the world.
 For some people, this world is an exotic vacation where each moment is a moment of joy, while for others, it is a rat race that demands the survival of the fittest.